MRegeard/gammapy-docs-preview/_build/html/_sources/tutorials/analysis-1d/cta_sensitivity.rst.txt

 Load IRFs and prepare dataset
 -----------------------------

-We extract the 1D IRFs from the full 3D IRFs provided by CTA.
+We extract the 1D IRFs from the full 3D IRFs provided by CTAO.

 ..
 GENERATED FROM PYTHON SOURCE LINES 86-97